chrisbarrett/component-el/Readme.md

 I use this for my own toy projects and stuff in my personal config.
 YMMV.

-Here's an extended example that define a UI component for displaying data that's loaded asynchronously.
+Here's an extended example that defines a UI component for displaying data that's loaded asynchronously.

 ``` emacs-lisp